Recognizing the Early Signs of Dementia: What You Need to Know

 Confusion with Time or Place

-Disorientation regarding dates, seasons, or the passage of time can be a telling sign.
-People with dementia may lose track of dates or forget where they are or how they arrived there.
+Losing track of dates, seasons, and the passage of time can also be an indicator.
+People with dementia might forget where they are or how they got there.
+Recognizing current surroundings becomes increasingly difficult.

 Misplacing Things and Losing the Ability to Retrace Steps